Frequently Asked Questions

 Reserving Fleming 101 does not include any other areas of the Museum, our staff are not able to assist with events or classes, and events held within are not considered Fleming Museum programming unless specifically noted.

-Pencils and paper!
+Yes, with pencils only please!
 We ask that visitors not bring pens, paints, markers, or other permanent writing utensils into the museum.
 If needed, our Visitor Services attendants can provide pencils for visitors to use.

 What items are prohibited inside the Museum?